 When the president signed into law the Tax Cuts and Jobs Act (TCJA) in 2018, it more than doubled the federal estate and gift tax exemption.
-The legislation currently allows a person to transfer up to $11.4 million by way of gifts or as part of an estate.
-Married couples may transfer as much as $22.8 million free of estate or gift taxes, but a sunset provision in the law means the exemption for an individual will revert to its pre-2018 level of $5.49 million on January 1, 2026.
-Unless Congress acts to change it, you have only five years remaining to take advantage of the substantial benefit of the TCJA.
-Five years may seem to be more than enough time to get together with your attorney for a review your estate plan to take full advantage of the higher exemption, but keep in mind the exemption could disappear sooner through legislative action after the 2020 national elections.
+The legislation currently allows a person to transfer up to $11.58 million by way of gifts or as part of an estate.
+Married couples may transfer as much as $23.16 million free of estate or gift taxes, but a sunset provision in the law means the exemption for an individual will revert to its pre-2018 level of $5.00 million on January 1, 2026.
+Unless Congress acts, you have only five years remaining to take advantage of the substantial benefit of the TCJA.
+Five years may seem to be more than enough time to get together with your attorney for a review of your estate plan to take full advantage of the higher exemption, but keep in mind the exemption could disappear sooner through legislative action after the 2020 national elections.

 Gifting assets during your lifetime instead of waiting to give it as part of your estate after your death allows you to see and enjoy the benefit the recipient derives from receiving it.
 It immediately reduces the value of your taxable estate by the amount of the gift while also ensuring that future appreciated value of the asset does not become part of your estate.